aspose-slides/Aspose.Slides-API-References/english/php-java/picturefillformat/setstretchoffsetbottom/_index.md

 ---
 title: setStretchOffsetBottom
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 180
 url: /php-java/picturefillformat/setstretchoffsetbottom/
 ---

-## setStretchOffsetBottom(float) method
+## setStretchOffsetBottom(float value)  method

  Returns or sets bottom edge of the fill rectangle that is defined by a percentage offset from the bottom edge of the shape's bounding box.